Best WordPress hosting of 2023: top 9 options to choose from

-To put it briefly, DreamHost has all the resources for easy and smooth website development.
+To put it briefly, DreamHost has all the resources for easy, smooth, and secure WordPress website development.
 It’s a great and reliable hosting option your first website.

 DreamHost has affordable plans starting at $2.59/mo.
 The best part is, it’s affordable with both long-term subscriptions and yearly or even monthly plans.

 Dreamhost only offers 2 WordPress shared hosting plans: Starter ($2.59/month) and Unlimited ($3.95/month).
-Both of them include a free domain, SSL, domain privacy, and automatic backups.
+Both of them are very affordable and include a free domain, SSL, domain privacy, and automatic backups.
 More so, the prices are very reasonable for monthly WordPress hosting too.

 - Starter ($2.59/mo) has a 1-hosted-website limit and 50GB of SSD storage.
 With this entry-level plan, email accounts must be purchased – $1.67/mo exta cost per email account.